How a Worst-Case Brexit Could Impact Stocks

 We see significantly less risk for the continental chemical companies we cover, given that the majority of their sales, production, and raw material inputs are outside the U.K. Few disclose sales to the U.K., but we estimate 4%-6% is probably the average exposure.
 On the tariff side, we also see lower risk for continental producers.
 BASF (BASFY) estimates that returning to WTO rules would cost the company EUR 40 million- 60 million annually, plus an additional one-time cost of EUR 20 million if it is obliged to reregister substances with REACH, which is the primary EU legislation governing the chemical industry.
 However, EUR 60 million is equivalent to only 0.01% of BASF’s total revenue.
 As BASF is by far the largest chemical company we cover, these costs will be more of a burden for a company of average size, but we find it unlikely that the costs will be material for any of its European peers.

-Alex Morozov does not own shares in any of the securities mentioned above.
+Alex Morozov does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.